+A. Division: Education Ef fective Date: September 2004 l·

+В. Department / Program Area: IDST LANGUAGE, LITERATURE AND PERFORMING ARTS Re evision New Course X

+If Revision, Section(s) C, J

+evised:

+ate of Previous Revision ate of Current Revision May 7, 2002 September 2004 1

+C: IDST 1103 D: Introduction tercultural/Internatio E: 3 r

+Studies

-В: Department/ Program Area: LANGUAGE, LITERATURE AND PERFORMING ARTS New Course X Revision If Revision, Secondary Date Last Revisor Revised: C: IDST 103 D: Introduction to Intercultural/International Studies E: 3 Subject & Course No. Des criptive Title Sen nester Credits F: Calendar Description: In this course students will be introduced to diverse methodologies in the liberal arts, and to ways these can be used to examine questions of intercultural and international import.
+Subject & Cour Descri ptive Title Semester Cred lits

+F: Calendar Description: In this course students will be introduced to diverse methodologies in the liberal arts, and to ways these can be used to examine questions of intercultural and international import.
 The course will focus on one theme, such as identity or globalization, which will be approached in an integrated manner by one co-ordinating instructor and by at least four other instructors from the liberal arts.
 Students will be exposed to a wide range of texts and exercises designed to broaden their awareness of cultural patterns and paradigms, and to increase their understanding of the way people from one culture interact and negotiate with those from another.

+G: Allocation of Contact Hours to Type of Instruction / Learning Settings H: Course Prerequisites:

+Primary Methods of Instructional Delivery and/or None

+earning Settings: Course Corequisites: :

+Lecture/Seminar None

-G: J 1 H: Course Prerequisites: Instruction/Learning Settings Primary Methods of Instructional Delivery and/or Learning Settings: Lecture/Seminar Number of Contact Hours: (per week / semester for each descriptor) None.
-I. Course Corequisites: None.
-J. Course for which this Course is a Prerequisite: CMNS 104 or CMNS 217 for students in the Associate of Arts Degree in Intercultural/International Studies.
-Number of Weeks per Semester: K. Maximum Clas s Size e: 14 50 L: PLEASE INDICATE: Non-Credit College Credit Non-Transfer X College Credit Transfer: Requested X Granted SEE BC TRANSFER GUIDE FOR TRANSFER DETAILS (www.bccat.bc.ca)
+Number of Contact Hours: (per week / semester for each descriptor) Course for which this Course is a Prerequisite

+2 / 2Number of Weeks per Semester:15 CMNS 1104 or CMNS 1217 for students in the Associate of Arts Degree in Intercultural/International Studies. the

+international state CD.

+K: Maximum Class Size e:

+15 50

+30

+L: PLEASE INDIC CATE: •

+Non-Credit

+College Cı College Credit Non-Transfer

+College Credit Transfer:

+SEE BC TRANS SEE BC TRANSFER GUIDE FOR TRANSFER DETAILS (www.bctransferguide.ca)

-M: Course Objectives/Learning Outcomes
+M: Course Objectives / Learning Outcomes